Neurodiversity: An Explainer

-She wrote primarily about Asperger's but wanted a broad term to describe various deviations from a normative neurocognitive process.
-In her essay, she argued that Asperger's was not a disability but part of the natural range of the human brain.
+She wanted a broad term to describe various deviations from a normative neurocognitive process.
+While in her essay, she argued that being on the Autism Spectrum was not a disability but part of the natural range of the human brain.

 Other groups have adopted the term in relation to various diagnostic “labels” - ADHD, dyslexia, dyspraxia, etc.